 Our goal is to promote ‘afro-centric’ solutions by empirical evidence gathered through research.
-The object is to ensure that Africans are not left behind or exploited in the protection and guarantee of fundamental rights in the digital age.
+The objective is to ensure that Africans are not left behind or exploited in the protection and guarantee of fundamental rights in the digital age.

 Our objectives include the following:

-Research on the impact of technology and digital rights for sustainable development in Africa.
+- Research on the impact of technology and digital rights for sustainable development in Africa.

-Promoting digital rights across Africa through research, dialogue, and capacity building.
+- Promoting digital rights across Africa through research, dialogue, and capacity building.

-Raising awareness on digital rights in Africa.
+- Raising awareness on digital rights in Africa.

-Providing policy and legal support to enable indigenous African ICT businesses to thrive.
+- Providing policy and legal support to enable indigenous African ICT businesses to thrive.

-Protection and guarantee of rights associated with the use, creation, publication, and development of computers, electronics or communications networks and systems across Africa.
+- Protection and guarantee of rights associated with the use, creation, publication, and development of computers, electronics or communications networks and systems across Africa.